 Full time

-CLASSIFICATION: Regular full-time, exempt
+CLASSIFICATION: Annual full-time, non-exempt

-COMPENSATION: $70,000-$72,500, depending on experience; benefits eligible after 90 days
+COMPENSATION: $26.00 per hour; benefits eligible after 90 days

 Berkeley Repertory Theatre (Berkeley Rep) has grown from a storefront stage to an international leader in innovative theatre.
 Known for its ambition, relevance, and excellence, as well as its adventurous audience, the nonprofit has provided a welcoming home for emerging and established artists since 1968.
 Over 6 million people have enjoyed more than 500 shows at Berkeley Rep, including 86 world premieres.
 Berkeley Rep shows have gone on to win 8 Tony Awards, 9 Obie Awards, 11 Drama Desk Awards, 1 Grammy Award, 1 Pulitzer Prize, and many other honors.
 In recognition of its place on the national stage, Berkeley Rep received the Tony Award for Outstanding Regional Theatre in 1997.
 Through its annual seven-play season, together with up to four special event presentations, Berkeley Rep invites audiences to enjoy an eclectic range of theatrical experiences featuring diverse artistic voices, themes, and perspectives.